whoaitsjoan/liamsfavoritethingsfall2017/content/post/movies/direct.md

 making trailers for over a year using Sony Movie Studio after my dad gave it to me.
 Most of them are horror movie trailers, and it's a lot of fun.

-And it's really easy too, it only takes me about five minutes once I have all the clips I'm looking for.
+And it's really easy too, once I have all the clips I'm looking for.

 {{<youtube zl4askYOZX0>}}